nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 ## Web Enumeration

 After identifying that the web server was running `Apache` on Windows at port `80`, I started by browsing the site manually.
-While there were no useful results from directory brute-forcing with tools like **gobuster**, one particular feature on the homepage caught my attention: a language selection menu.
+While there were no useful results from directory brute-forcing with tools like **gobuster**, one particular feature on the homepage caught my attention: **a language selection menu**.

 ![Language Selection](images/language-selection.png)